manas9839/Lazy_coder/README.md

 - Sending Emails with Django: I learned how to implement email functionality using Django's built-in email sending capabilities.
 This allowed me to send welcome emails to new users upon signup and incorporate email notifications into the application.

 - Database Setup: I acquired knowledge on configuring and managing databases within the Django framework.
 This involved setting up database connections, defining models and relationships, and executing database migrations to ensure data integrity.

-- Deployment of Django Apps: I learned how to deploy Django applications on live servers, making them accessible to users.
-This encompassed configuring server environments, managing dependencies, and ensuring proper deployment procedures for a smooth user experience.

 - Bug Fixing and Exception Handling: Throughout the development process, I encountered and resolved various bugs and exceptions.
 This allowed me to develop effective debugging techniques and learn how to handle errors gracefully, ensuring the stability and reliability of the application.